 Katharine Hill, Dr Rob Waller and Dr Kate Middleton will share practical and preventative tools to see your children through the difficult times, as well as build resilience to guard against anxiety and depression.

 Katharine Hill is the UK director of Care for the Family.
 She is a well-known speaker, broadcaster and author of a number of books including her latest book A Mind of Their Own: Building Your Child’s Emotional Wellbeing in a Post-Pandemic World.
-She is married to Richard and they have four grown-up children and two grandchildren.
+She is married to Richard and they have four grown-up children and three grandchildren.

 Dr Rob Waller is an author, a consultant psychiatrist for the NHS and a director of The Mind and Soul Foundation.
 He has spoken widely on mental health and spirituality, covering topics such as the role of mental health services, the use of medication and therapy and how the brain works.
 He’s married to Susanna and has two sons.

 Dr Kate Middleton is a psychologist, church leader, and director of the Mind and Soul Foundation.
 Her particular interest is in helping people of all ages stay emotionally healthy and reach their full potential, especially in life’s tougher times.
 She lives in Hertfordshire with her husband and two children.